johncarney/embrace/README.md

 "the quick brown fox.".bracket(style: %w{ beginning> <end }) # => "beginning>the quick brown fox.<end"
 ```

-Note that only the first two elements of the array will be use.
+Note that only the first two elements of the array will be used.

 ### Module function